neondatabase/website/content/docs/reference/cli-branches.md

 ### delete

-This sub-command allows you to delete a branch in a Neon project.
+This subcommand allows you to delete a branch in a Neon project.

 #### Usage